 Rapid deployment capabilities measured in days, not months

 Evaluate total cost of ownership beyond initial purchase price.
 Factor in deployment time, training requirements, ongoing maintenance, and scaling costs.
-Cloud-based solutions typically offer superior economics for growing companies by converting large capital expenditures into predictable operating expenses.
+Cloud-based solutions typically offer superior economics for growing companies by converting large capital expenditures into forward-looking operating expenses.

 Consider vendor stability and support capabilities.
 Growing companies need partners who understand construction operations and can scale support as you expand.
 Look for vendors with dedicated construction expertise, 24/7 support, and proven track records with similar-sized deployments.